 Ah, Netflix, where would we be without you?
-You’ve freed us from the horror of obeying TV listings and having to sit through the horror that is an 'advert break'.
-You’ve introduced us all to new viewing experiences, let us fondly relive old ones, and you’ve even created entirely new shows just because you can.
+You’ve freed us from the tyranny of obeying TV listings and having to sit through the horror that is an 'advert break'.
+You’ve introduced us to new viewing experiences, let us fondly relive old ones, and even created a whole load of brand new shows just because you can.
 Streaming life couldn't be better!
 Or... could it?

-4. Get rid of the break between episodes
+Get rid of the episode breaks and pop-ups

 Picture the scene: you’re all snuggly under a blanket, there’s a bowl of snacks within arm’s reach and you’ve got a free night to binge on your TV show of choice.
 You get really into the first episode and then… there’s a really awkward 30 second pause before it’ll start the next one.
-It’s just long enough to get annoyed by the thought of possibly getting up to do something useful - it’s interrupting your very important relaxing time and your mouse is all the way over there to click through.
-Luckily there’s an app for that - Netflix Pause Remover - which will save you precious seconds of your time when you really shouldn’t be getting up.
+It’s just long enough to get annoyed by the thought of possibly getting up to do something useful.
+Or, even worse still is when your marathon sesh is interrupted by an irritating pop-up asking "Are you still watching?"
+Flix Assist allows you to completely stop all of that pop-up nonsense AND remove the count down to the next episode.
 The day is saved!

 Can’t pick a show?
-Let roulette pick it for you
+Let roulette pick it for you!

 “What do you want to watch?”, “I dunno, what do you want to watch?” multiply this exchange by 100 and you’ll get a typical Tuesday night argument that ends in quiet disappointment and paralysis through an overwhelming amount of choice.
 Add some spice to your life by taking a risk and removing the argument all together by giving Netflix Roulette a whirl.
-There are a few parameters you can put in such as the genre you’re after and a rough star rating so you don’t have to worry about ending up with something like Big Trouble in Little China.
+There are a few parameters you can put in such as the genre you’re after and a rough star rating so you don’t have to worry about ending up with something like Nativity 2: Danger in the Manger.

 If you’ve never seen the dreaded, hanging 25% marker of infinite Netflix buffering, or the pixelly judder and pause just when things are getting good, consider yourself lucky.
 There are a few ways to get around it however, such as watching things at off peak times of day, or accessing Netflix’s hidden stream settings that will let you manually adjust your buffering - though you might have to sacrifice the picture quality a little bit to get a faster rate.
 There’s a full rundown on how to access it here.